Advertiser Disclosure

 Does the Southwest Plus card give you priority boarding?

 The Southwest Plus card does not give you Upgraded Boardings.
-However, the Southwest Rapid Rewards® Priority Credit Card gives 4 Upgraded Boardings every year (when available).
+However, the Southwest Rapid Rewards® Priority Credit Card gives 4 Upgraded Boardings every year, when available (valid through December 31, 2025).

 How fast do Chase points transfer to Southwest?